 Various manufacturers have produced a game with model chairs that are stacked unevenly, interlocking until eventually they fall down.
 Other similar games exist with different objects e.g. ladders.

-The earliest mention of a game of this type I can think of is from Ian Fleming's book, 'On Her Majesty's Secret Service' published in 1963.
+The earliest mention of a game of this type I can think of described in Ian Fleming's book, 'On Her Majesty's Secret Service' published in 1963.
 James Bond explains the game to a group of ten girls who are part of a biological weapons terror plot.
 A napkin covers a glass and a coin is placed on it.
 Players take turns to singe the paper with a cigarette end and the game ends when one of them causes the coin to fall into the glass.
+This was apparently a popular game around this time and probably goes back much further than this.
+Is there any evidence of an earlier date?

 Actually, even older is Russian Roulette which goes back to at least 1937.
-It is generally a game for two but can be for multiple players.
+It is normally a game for two but can be for multiple players.

 If you can think of another game produced before 2000 that should be in the list, or have any comments regarding this page, please do get in touch...